shinysharky/kaoru_public/README.md

 ---
 ## ˚˖𓍢🌷✧˚.🎀⋆ Future Projects

+### ˎˊ˗ chroma
+Kaoru gives you a pastel color based on your energy Randomly or by user ID hash, pick from aesthetic hex codes and send as an embed with a color block and name:

+🌸 “Your aura today is soft blush (#fddde6).”

 ### ˎˊ˗ mood
 - What it does: Asks users how they feel, then replies with an encouraging message.
 - Skills learned: Natural language (basic), customizing responses.
 - Bonus: Add emojis or gifs using a simple API or file set.

+### ˎˊ˗!vibecheck
+Kaoru scans your aura and gives a soft message Randomly picks one:

+“You radiate sleepy cat energy today.” 😴

+“Your aura is 72% marshmallow.” 🍡

+“Chaotic good, pastel edition.” 🌈

+### ˎˊ˗ !flower
+Kaoru gives you a flower of the day
+You can make a little dictionary like:

+flowers = {
+  "rose": "for love and courage 🌹",
+  "lavender": "for calm and grace 💜",
+  "daisy": "for friendship and cheer 🌼"
+}
+Embed with a little floral emoji + image + Kaoru's gentle message

+### ˎˊ˗ !tea
+“Kaoru brews you a cup of tea...”
+Kaoru sends an embed with a soft pastel background image of a tea set and a gentle message.

+Example Output:

+☕ “Here, have some tea.
+You look like you needed this.”
+Embed color: #d4c4b0

+### ˎˊ˗ !dreamjob
+Kaoru tells you what your aesthetic dream job would be.
+Random from:

+“Cloud sculptor ☁️”

+“Moss gardener 🌿”

+“Star librarian 🌌”

+“Bubble tea alchemist 🧋”

+### ˎˊ˗ !catfact
+Kaoru gives you a random wholesome or fun cat fact 🧠 Sample facts:

+“Did you know?
+Cats have 32 muscles in each ear!”

+“Your cat thinks of you as a big clumsy cat.
+It’s love, promise.”

+### ˎˊ˗ !catify @user
+Turn a user into a cat persona:

+Senpai has been turned into a sleepy tabby cat named Muffin 🐾

+Bonus: Let users roll their “cat type” — sleepy, gremlin, elegant, chaos, soft, mysterious, etc.

 ### ˎˊ˗ jokes
 - What it does: Greets users, responds to simple messages like "how are you?" or "tell me a joke".